pdp10/AstroJournal/README.md

 v0.9

+- Added menu bar, preferences and help to the GUI.
-- Improved the AJ mini GUI to also report the program output graphically.
+- Improved the AJ GUI to also report the program output graphically.
 - Added a configuration class for managing the program parameters.
 - Maven is now the default software project management for AJ.
 AJ with Ant has been moved to the branch 'ant'.